 2 Nebraska kids found dead, father arrested in California

 BELLEVUE, Neb.
-(AP) — Police say the father of two young children found dead in his eastern Nebraska home has been arrested in California.
-Police in Bellevue, south of Omaha, say 5-year-old Emily Price and 3-year-old Theodore Price were found dead Sunday morning 35-year-old Adam Price’s home.
-Police have not said how the children died, but labeled their deaths “suspicious.”
+(AP) — The father of two young children found dead in his eastern Nebraska home has been charged with two counts of felony abuse resulting in death.
+Police in Bellevue, south of Omaha, say 5-year-old Emily Price and 3-year-old Theodore Price were found dead Sunday morning at 35-year-old Adam Price’s home.
+He was arrested Sunday evening in California.
+An extradition hearing is scheduled for Tuesday.
+Police have not said how the children died.
 The children’s mother, who lives in Illinois, said they were at the home for court-ordered visitation with their father.
-Police say Adam Price was arrested Sunday evening in Pacifica, near San Francisco.
-He was held on a felony fugitive arrest warrant, but no charges had been logged into the online Nebraska court system as of Monday morning.
-It wasn’t immediately known if he had a lawyer.
+She contacted police Saturday night because she could not reach her children.
+Police went to the home twice but did not find reason to enter the home.
+A friend of the children’s mother found their bodies Sunday morning.